5.1 Wherever used in this Article the term:

 d.
 Asynchronous Delivery: Asynchronous class meetings do not require you to log into the Learning Management System (LMS) at a specified time.
 Students do not have to follow a strict schedule to engage in live classes or discussions.
 Assignment deadlines and exams days/times are maintained and included on the class syllabus posted in the LMS.

 2. Basis of Participation.
 Participation in online courses shall be voluntary for all bargaining unit members unless a bargaining unit member is otherwise informed in the appointment letter.
+Members wishing to develop an online course will submit Online Course Development and Structured Instructional Activity forms to the Dean of the school offering the course and the Dean of Curriculum and Academic Scheduling for review.

 3. Technical Support and Training.
 The College is committed to providing the best training and technical support possible to instructors of online courses both during the developmental period and when the course is offered.
 Faculty and staff who intend to create online courses must be trained in the technology, special skills and methods necessary for online instruction including retraining to address changes in technology.
 Training will be offered by the College at a mutually agreeable time.
 The statement of principle contained herein and the commitment to training contained herein are not subject to the arbitration step of the grievance process.